Skip to main content

 Evaluation Criteria

-Judges will include Research Computing and Data Services staff and Northwestern researchers.
+Judges will include Research Computing and Data Services (RCDS) staff and Northwestern researchers.
 Submissions will be evaluated based on their clarity and relevance to CoDEx's computational research focus, and they will be balanced based on their topics to provide a broad representation of the research activities at Northwestern.

 Key Dates

-• March 4: Submission materials due.
+• February 26: Submission materials due.

 • March 29: Invited speakers finalize their presentation in a standard template and upload slides in PDF format.

-• April 2: Lightning Talk presentation at CoDEx.
+• April 8: Lightning Talk presentation at CoDEx.

 Coaching and Dry-Run Sessions